Discrete Rearrangements and the Polya-Szego Inequality on Graphs: Introduction

 Rearrangement principles are a cornerstone of analysis.
 If $f: \mathbb{R}^n \rightarrow \mathbb{R}_{\geq 0}$ is a nonnegative function, then its symmetric decreasing rearrangement $f^*:\mathbb{R}^n \rightarrow \mathbb{R}_{\geq 0}$ is defined by asking that \begin{enumerate} \item the super-level sets $\left\{ x \in \mathbb{R}^n: f^*(x) \geq s\right\}$ are balls centered at the origin \item which have the same measure as the original super-level set

-\end{enumerate} Property (2) implies that if one looks at the domains where $f$ and $f^*$ assume values in a certain interval $[a,b]$, then these domains have the exact same volume.
-This implies that $ \| f\|_{L^p} = \|f^*\|_{L^p}$ for all $p>0$.
-Simultaneously, the celebrated Polya-Szeg\H{o} inequality implies that property (1) is `smoothing' in the sense of decreasing the size of the gradient and, for all $1 \leq p \leq \infty$,
+\end{enumerate} If one looks at the domains where $f$ and $f^*$ assume values in a certain interval $[a,b]$, then these domains have the exact same volume.
+This implies that $ \| f\|_{L^p} = \|f^*\|_{L^p}$ for all $p>0$ (sometimes known as `layer cake formula' or `bathtub principle').
+The celebrated P\'olya-Szeg\H{o} inequality implies that rearrangement is `smoothing' in the sense of decreasing the size of the gradient and, for all $1 \leq p \leq \infty$,

-This property has many applications in analysis, partial differential equations and mathematical physics, we refer to the excellent books by Baernstein \cite{baernstein}, Lieb-Loss \cite{lieb} and Polya-Szeg\H{o} \cite{polya}.
+This property has many applications in analysis, partial differential equations and mathematical physics, we refer to the excellent books by Baernstein \cite{baernstein}, Lieb-Loss \cite{lieb} and P\'olya-Szeg\H{o} \cite{Polya}.
 One particularly important application concerns certain partial differential equations.
 Consider, for example, the equation $-\Delta u = u^p$ on $\mathbb{R}^n$.
 It arises naturally as the Euler-Lagrange equation of the energy functional

 If the functional $J$ assumes a global minimum, then global minimum will solve $-\Delta u = u^p$.
-Applying the Polya-Szeg\H{o} inequality implies that $J(u^*) \leq J(u)$ showing that the existence of a minimum implies the existence of a radially symmetric solution of the partial differential equation.
+Applying the P\'olya-Szeg\H{o} inequality implies that $J(u^*) \leq J(u)$ showing that the existence of a minimum implies the existence of a radially symmetric solution of the partial differential equation.